ML-research-club/bbbbbbb/README.md

 ### python

-First you must have python 3.6 installed on your system.
+First you must have `Python 3.6` installed on your system.
 I recommend doing this with some virtual environment, I like using `pyenv`.
 Next, install these dependencies:

 * `python -m pip install future`
 * `python -m pip install pillow`

 ### java

-You will need `OpenJDK 8` as well.
+You will need `OpenJDK 8`.
 Install this based on your operating system.

 ### malmo